 From potty training my 8-week-old Boxer mix puppies Missy & Buzz to teaching my 1-year-old Feist mix Wally the “play dead” trick, dog training treats have helped me out tremendously.

 That’s why today’s article covers the best training treats for dogs.
-I’m also going to share my all-time favorite dog training treat pouch and my favorite DIY dog training treat recipe.
+I’m also going to share my favorite DIY dog training treat recipe.
 This post is not sponsored, however Raw Paws Pet Food and Campfire Treats sent us treats at no cost.

 First, the benefits of treats in dog training

 Let’s start by explaining why I use training treats for my dogs in the first place.

 Simply put, I use them to make my life easier!
 I’ve yielded great results by using treats in potty training, obedience training as well as trick training.

 Generally speaking, I use dog training treats in my everyday life to reward my pup when he listens to me and performs certain behaviors I ask of him such as:

 - Tricks like shake, wave, play dead, up